Explore Tasmania's West Coast with a Guided Tour

 Day 3 - Hobart – Strahan

 The West Coast of Tassie is wild – in the best possible way.
 The air seems cleaner, the lakes cooler, the colours brighter, the waterfalls larger… as you’ll discover when the mist envelops you at tiered Russell Falls.
 This is part of Mt.
 Field National Park, the state’s most diverse nature reserve.
 Speaking of breaking records, Lake St. Clair is the deepest of its kind in Australia, carved by ice during glaciations over the last two million years.
 Pausing here puts life into perspective, in the best possible way.
-Skirt the World Heritage listed Franklin-Gordon Wild Rivers National Park, characterised by soaring Huon pines, before arriving in Strahan.
+Skirt the World Heritage listed Franklin-Gordon Wild Rivers National Park, before arriving in Strahan.
 Small in population but big in personality, the town overlooks the immense Macquarie Harbour.
 Did you know it’s seven times the size of Sydney Harbour?
 Locals-only insights like this are among the reasons why Tasmania touring is a must.

 Day 4 - Strahan - Cradle Mountain